a2e-mmc/docs/docs/cases/wfip2_biglow.rst

      Close-up view of the turbines at the Biglow Canyon wind farm.
 The shaded area represents a grid refinement surrounding the turbine.
 The refinements are usually aligned with the wind direction to capture the turbine's wake.

 Gravity waves usually appear in the period of interest.
 The waves are organized perturbations in the vertical velocity component.
-The perturbation can reflect at the top boudary and create spurious turbulence that leads to numerical instabilities and unphysical flowfield.
+The perturbation can reflect at the top boundary and create spurious turbulence that leads to numerical instabilities and unphysical flowfield.
 To prevent that, we use Rayleigh damping zones near the top of the domain.

 Cell perturbation methods are also used to trigger turbulence development and reduce fetch extents.
 In the preliminary results presented in this page, no perturbation methods are used, but the setup will be updated in the near future including them.